karenfaithconde/ai-automation-portfolio/README.md

 # AI Automation Portfolio

-Hi!
-I'm an IT student learning AI automation and building projects to develop my skills.
-This portfolio contains automations I've built using Make.com, n8n, and AI tools — each one solving an actual business problem.
+Hi, I'm Karen — an IT student currently learning AI automation while working toward a career in cybersecurity.

+I started this portfolio to document the projects I build as I learn.
+Each one solves a real business problem and includes my notes on what I learned and what I struggled with along the way.

+Still learning, but improving every day.
-I'm currently available for freelance projects and internships.
+Available for freelance projects and internships.

 ## Projects